bpsoraggi/traefik-foobar/README.md

 - Build a **CI/CD pipeline** (GitOps) to lint, test, scan images, and deploy via Argo CD or Flux
 - Enable **persistent storage** for Prometheus & Grafana with encryption at rest and scheduled backups
 - Instrument `foobar-api` with **Prometheus client libraries** for business-level metrics
+- Refactor routing configuration for improved clarity, maintainability, and separation of concerns
+- Provide comprehensive documentation covering architecture, configuration, and operational procedures

 ---